soura-b/soura-b.github.io/essays/onDisruption.md

 title: "On Disruption"
 ---

-Isaac Asimov and Clayton Christensen are two of my favorite authors, though they write about subjects as different as Trantor and Terminus.
+Isaac Asimov and Clayton Christensen are two of my favorite authors, though they write about widely differing subjects.
 What brings them together is the concept of disruptive change.

 In Asimov’s epic _Foundation_ series, Trantor is the dying home of the Empire.

 Spoiler alert.
 Stop here if you haven’t read the Foundation series, take a week off from work, and go get the books.
 You can thank me later.

-So, through the course of the saga, Trantor loses its galactic primacy to Terminus, the seat of the Foundation.
-I always wanted to use the phrase "galactic primacy" in a blog post.
+Through the course of Asimov's saga, Trantor loses its galactic primacy[^1] to Terminus, the seat of the Foundation.

-The Foundation starts small — a hardscrabble group isolated in the deep dark, on a planet with limited physical resources, especially metals.
-This forces them to innovate, and develop systems, technologies and weapons that work within these constraints.
-Trantor has fixed city-sized shields; Terminus develops portable shields for individual use.
+The Foundation starts small—a hardscrabble group isolated in the deep dark, on a planet with limited physical resources, especially metals.
+This forces them to innovate within these constraints.
+As a consequence, while Trantor has city-sized shields, Terminus develops portable shields for individual use.

-This is classic disruptive innovation — a paradigm introduced by Clay Christen in "_The Innovator's Dilemma_", and expanded upon in the "_The Innovator's Solution_".
+This is classic disruptive innovation—a paradigm introduced by Clay Christensen in "_The Innovator's Dilemma_", and expanded upon in the "_The Innovator's Solution_".
 Since then, disruption has been loosely (and incorrectly) used to just about any kind of business or technological change.
 Asimov's writing, though, provides us with a truthful representation of Christensen's paradigm of disruption.

 Alert #2.
 If you are involved in technology design, development, or sales, read Christensen's work.
 Your colleagues can thank me later.